 When is it on?

 You can see us 24 hours a day on Freeview Channel 7, Virgin 159, online and On Demand at nottstv.com.
+We also broadcast live on the internet through TV Player.

 What programmes are you showing?

-In addition to 90 minutes of local news every weekday, we broadcast a range of programmes across sport, politics, debate, property, music, history and entertainment.
+In addition to 90 minutes of local news and chat every weekday, we broadcast a range of programmes across sport, politics, debate, property, music, history and entertainment.
 Check our schedule to find out what’s on today.

 Can I get it online?